CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/geode/index.md

 except completely filled with and surrounded by blocks.
 They can also contain a core of different blocks at the center.

-The configured primary block(s) to generate the feature with is used to generate the content of geodes.

 Options
 -------

-When using this feature type, the following values may be added to the [feature type configuration](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration).
+When using this feature type, the following values must be added to the [feature type configuration](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration).